 When continuous improvement (provided that the data backs improvemnts) isn’t part of the dna and everyday activities, iterative and incremental works may seem very costly, and recurring failures may occur.

-In the pursuit of sustainable success, some organizations try to import DIRFT to software based environments, instead of being value-driven and instead of solving efficiency issues using scientific approaches.
+In the pursuit of sustainable success, some organizations try to adapt DIRFT to software based environments, instead of being value-driven and instead of solving efficiency issues using scientific approaches.

-Some of the downsides and risks mentioned here, sounds much like what software engineering is already suffering from waterfall model.
-(Yes, waterfall is still happening, disguised within lean/agile practices) The resemblance is uncanny.
+Some of the downsides and risks mentioned here sounds much like what software engineering is already suffering from waterfall model which we know that it can’t produce better results for this profession.
+See here

-The solution, doesn’t lie in fixing DIRFT for software engineering.
+The solution, doesn’t lie in bringing DIRFT to software engineering.
 We already have scientific, value oriented approaches and principles that can supoort us well in an empirical world of software engineering.
 It is a matter of taking the actions in accordance with data and principles.